DeepseaXX/LKM_Hijacking_Framework/README.md

 # LKM Hijacking Framework (under construction)

-- a small framework for hooking functions and syscalls for linux kernel module rootkits on linux kernel 5.7+
+- a small framework made for shorting the process of hooking functions and syscalls in linux kernel module rootkits on linux kernel 5.7+

 ***tested on:***
 ```